 What Medical Professionals Evaluate

-When proving sleep apnea connection, they consider whether mandibular advancement devices or genioglossal nerve stimulation devices might be needed beyond CPAP.
+When proving the sleep apnea connection, they consider whether mandibular advancement devices or genioglossal nerve stimulation devices might be needed beyond CPAP.
 These alternative treatments suggest severity that standard therapy can’t control.

 The medical professional documents all factors supporting service connection while addressing potential counterarguments the VA might raise.